Computational & Data Sciences (Interdisciplinary PhD)

 All students complete a common core curriculum as well as a domain depth requirement in a social science area.
 The focus of the first year is on acquiring a common set of tools and an understanding of the ranges and types of problems students may work on as they progress through the program.
 The entire incoming cohort takes a unique two-semester seminar sequence solely for DCDS students, which includes both general topics and a series of data-driven dives into the types of research questions that may be encountered in each of the domain areas.

-In addition, students will be exposed to research in different areas through “rotations” that start in November of their first year.
+In addition, students will be exposed to research in different areas through “rotations” that start in the fall semester of their first year.
 By the end of the summer following their first year, each student will put together an advisory committee of at least two DCDS faculty members (preferably from different tracks) and identify the specific track in which they plan to do research and pursue their degree.

 Curriculum